tomo-yoshi/mokumoku/README.md

   <FIX CONFLICTS IN FILES>

   git add .
-  git commit -m "one line summary of your commit" git push origin feature-example
+  git commit -m "fix conflicts in xxx file at the local repo" git push origin feature-example
   ```
   Or you will be able to fix conflicts on GitHub console